Marriage bureau expects ‘biggest numbers in years’

 Goya has heard from chapels that are reporting “some of the biggest numbers in years” for February, Goya said.
 “We’re very excited to see it play out.”

-The Palacios and Samartino relationship flourished from the day they met through a mutual friend at a karaoke bar in San Antonio, Texas, six months ago.
+The Palacios and Samartino relationship flourished from the day they met through a mutual friend at a karaoke bar in San Antonio six months ago.

 They had spoken about marriage for a while, and when Palacio’s parents invited them to Las Vegas to watch the Super Bowl, they found the perfect window.